Electrostatic field-driven supercurrent suppression in ionic-gated metallic Josephson nanotransistors: Electronic transport in Type-C IJ o FETs

 \section{Electronic transport in Type-C IJ\lowercase{o}FETs}

 We present the electrostatic control of the supercurrent in Type-C IJoFETs consisting of a Josephson nanoconstriction fabricated with top-down approach on a silicon substrate covered with 300 nm of thermally grown silicon dioxide.
-Since the electrolyte can be polarized only at high temperature, we applied the gate voltage at room temperature and, then, we cooled down the devices to cryogenic temperatures to investigate the behavior of the supercurrent with temperature while a strong electrostatic field is present.
+Since the electrolyte can be polarized only at temperatures higher than the electrolyte glass transition temperature, we applied the gate voltage at room temperature and, then, we cooled down the devices to cryogenic temperatures to investigate the behavior of the supercurrent with temperature while a strong electrostatic field is present.
 To this end, we recorded the $IV$ characteristics at different values of $V_g$ as a function of temperature.
-Figure \ref{FigS2} shows the $IV$ characteristics recorded at $T=2.4$ K for different values of gate voltage of devices C1 (panel A) and C2 (panel B), respectively.
-The critical current decreases with the amplitude of the gate voltage (dotted black lines), while $I_R$ turns out to be almost unaffected by gating effect (dashed-dotted black lines).
-In particular, $I_C$ decreases of $\sim6\%$ at $V_g=5$ V for sample C1, while it id suppressed of about $3\%$ at $V_g=3$ V for sample C2.
+Figure \ref{FigS2} shows the $IV$ characteristics recorded at $T=2.4$ K for different values of gate voltage of devices C1 (panel a) and C2 (panel b), respectively.
+The critical current decreases with the amplitude of the gate voltage (dotted black lines), while the retrapping current ($I_R$) \cite{Courtois2008} turns out to be almost unaffected by gating effect (dashed-dotted black lines).
+In particular, $I_C$ decreases of $\sim6\%$ at $V_g=5$ V for sample C1, while it is suppressed of about $3\%$ at $V_g=3$ V for sample C2.